FakeItEasy/FakeItEasy/docs/argument-constraints.md

 }
 ```

-Then the arguments to Bar can be constrained used to limit call matching:
+Then the arguments to Bar can be constrained to limit call matching:
 ```csharp
 var foo = A.Fake<IFoo>();